Tanzania Vaccinations

 Yellow Fever

 When is it mandatory?
-Only if you travel from a country with risk of yellow fever transmission or have transited through one of these countries.
+Only if you travel from a country with risk of yellow fever transmission.

-From Europe/US: Not mandatory if traveling directly from Europe, US or other low-risk countries.
+From Europe/US: Not mandatory if traveling directly from low-risk countries.

-📋 International Certificate: If you get vaccinated, you'll receive an international certificate that you must carry with you.
-It's valid for life.
+International Certificate: If vaccinated, you'll receive an international certificate valid for life.

 Recommended Vaccines